TouchBistro/gehen/README.md

         Prints the current gehen version
 ```

+### Exit codes

+Gehen uses exit codes to communicate the result of a deployment.
+The following exit codes are used:

+- `0`: The deployment succeeded.
+- `1`: The deployment failed.
+- `2`: The timeout was reached.
+Gehen was unable to determine if the deployment was successful.

 ## Configuration

 Gehen is configured through a `gehen.yml` file.
 This contains the list of ECS services to deploy to.
 You can specify multiple services to deploy the service to multiple environments.